caleorourke/blue/README.md

+## Piccolo

-Piccolo introduces a new **IBM Cloud Development** concept page.
+Introducing Piccolo, an **IBM Cloud Development** concept page.
 The intent is to advertise what we do, how cool we are, and showcase our teams to job candidates and visitors of our public-facing website.

 ## Local Deployment